 If your computer is owned by the University, the CS Department staff can perform the installation and initial encryption process on it.
-We'll take a single backup snapshot of the drive's contents beforehand, so plan for this process to take a full work day.
-You'll still need to have a backup process in place before proceeding.
 If you'd like us to perform this task, send mail to email@example.com to arrange a time.

 STEP 3: Keep Backing Up